Pistachio Puppy Chow

 FAQs About Pistachio Puppy Chow

-Yes, you can make it a day or two ahead and store it at room temperature in an airtight container, and in some cases it actually tastes a touch better after resting.
-The flavors settle and the pistachio note becomes more noticeable, though the cereal will soften a bit over time.
+Yes, you can make Pistachio Puppy Chow a day or two ahead and store it at room temperature in an airtight container.
+In some cases, this sweet snack mix actually tastes even better after resting because the flavors have time to settle and the pistachio flavor becomes more noticeable.
+Keep in mind that the cereal may soften slightly over time, but the mix will still be delicious and perfect for snacking.

-Can I use a different cereal instead of Chex Mix?
+Can I use a different cereal instead of Chex Mix for Pistachio Puppy Chow?

 What if my white chocolate seizes or becomes grainy?